anishkatoch/Operation-and-metric-analytics-Enhanced-Business-Efficiency/README.md

 - Predictive Analytics: By leveraging historical data, organizations can employ predictive analytics to anticipate future trends and outcomes.
 - Continuous Improvement: Regularly analyzing operational data facilitates a culture of continuous improvement within the organization.

-Operational Analytics plays a pivotal role across various industries, including retail, manufacturing, healthcare, finance, logistics, and more.
-Data analysts and business intelligence professionals are at the forefront of this process, utilizing advanced analytics tools, SQL, and data visualization techniques to extract meaningful insights from complex datasets.

 ## Insights